 - Muscle cramping and bone pain

-Symptoms of heroin withdrawal begin as early as hours following the last dose.
+Initial symptoms of heroin withdrawal begin as early as hours following the last dose.
 Severe heroin withdrawal symptoms peak between 24-72 hours after the last dose and subside within five to seven days.
 These effects typically continue for anywhere from one week to several months.
 About one-third of heroin addicts will relapse back into drug abuse because of this discomfort, but most will want to “tough it out.”
 If symptoms are severe, FDA-approved medications like methadone and Suboxone can be used to mitigate the symptoms.

 What Happens After Heroin Withdrawal

 A quality treatment program includes medically supervised detox for heroin withdrawal symptom management.
-Or, they can refer addicted individuals to a good detox center for this phase, prior to entry into the rehab program for recovery treatment.
+Alternatively, a dedicated heroin rehab center can refer addicted individuals to the right detox center for this phase before entry into the rehab program for recovery treatment.

-Detox is only the first step, with a therapeutic recovery philosophy and program being one of the most important phases in the process of overcoming this damaging drug.
+Detox is only the first step, with a therapeutic recovery philosophy and program being one of the essential phases in overcoming this harmful drug.
 Why?
-Because drug use is often a means of self-medication as part of underlying depression, anxiety, PTSD or other psychological issues.
-Many people also suffer ramifications of using the drug, with psychological, familial, social, financial and physical damage left in its wake.
+Because drug use is often a means of self-medication as part of underlying depression, anxiety, PTSD, or other psychological issues.
+Many people also suffer the mental, familial, social, financial, and physical ramifications of using the drug, with damage left in its wake.
 At San Antonio Recovery Center, we address all facets of your addiction and will design an tailored treatment plan that gives you the best chance of a successful outcome.

 San Antonio Recovery Center in San Antonio helps addicted individuals from all over Texas regain sobriety and recover from their drug and alcohol addiction.
-Based upon the 12-step philosophy, this affordable treatment program includes individualized treatment planning composed of a full spectrum of treatment methods and addiction therapies addressing the whole person.
-Accurate diagnosis, advanced treatment modalities and a supportive therapeutic environment all work together to form the foundation of treatment of addicted individual’s minds, bodies and spirits.
+Based on the 12-step philosophy, this affordable treatment program includes individualized treatment planning composed of a full spectrum of treatment methods and addiction therapies addressing the whole person.
+Accurate diagnosis, advanced treatment modalities, and a supportive therapeutic environment all work together to form the foundation of treatment of addicted individuals’ minds, bodies, and spirits.

-If you or someone you love have been suffering from addiction, call San Antonio Recovery Center now at 866-957-7885 to learn more about our programs for overcoming drug and alcohol abuse.
-A brighter tomorrow begins with this call, as part of a future free of addiction.
+If you or someone you love have been suffering from addiction, call San Antonio Recovery Center now at 866.957.7885.
+You can learn more about our programs for overcoming drug and alcohol abuse.
+A brighter tomorrow begins with this call as part of a future free of addiction.